Small and medium enterprises: Mexico

 The small and medium-sized companies in Mexico are called PYMEs, which is a direct translation of SMEs.
-But there's another categorization in the country called MiPyMEs.
+There is also another categorization in the country called MiPyMEs.
 The MiPyMEs are micro, small and medium-sized businesses, with an emphasis on micro which are one man companies or a type of freelance.

 United States

 In the United States, the Small Business Administration sets small business criteria based on industry, ownership structure, revenue and number of employees (which in some circumstances may be as high as 1500, although the cap is typically 500).

 Both the US and the EU generally use the same threshold of fewer than 10 employees for small offices (SOHO).

 Oceania

 Australia

-In Australia, a SME has 200 or fewer employees.
+In Australia, an SME has 200 or fewer employees.
 Micro Businesses have 1–4 employees, small businesses 5–19, medium businesses 20–199, and large businesses 200+.
 Australian SMEs make up 98% of all Australian businesses, produce one-third of total GDP, and employ 4.7 million people.
-SMEs represent 90 per cent of all goods exporters and over 60% of services exporters.
+SMEs represent 90 percent of all goods exporters and over 60% of services exporters.